larscom/storage-manager-chrome/README.md

 Q : Why can't i remove certain cookies like '_ga'?
 A : Cookies like '_ga' are cookies that belong to google and will be created back instantly if removed..

-Q : Sometimes a red R appears in the icon, what is that?
+Q : Sometimes a red &#8635; appears in the icon, what is that?
 A : It means you have to reload the webpage.
 Or the webpage doesn't allow access to web storage (some google webpages do not allow access to localstorage etc)

 Q : I can only import cookies as session cookies why is that?